drvinceknight/pfm/docs/_labsheets/01-variables-conditionals-loops.md

    for \(n=20\).

-8. Modify **the above** (Q7) to check it for all values less than 2000.
+8. (Optional) Modify **the above** (Q7) to check it for all values less than 2000.

-9. Calculates the sum of the first natural numbers less than 1000 that are not divisible by 3.
+9. (Optional) Calculates the sum of the first natural numbers less than 1000 that are not divisible by 3.

-10. Calculates the sum of the first 1000 natural numbers that are not divisible by 3.
+10. (Optional) Calculates the sum of the first 1000 natural numbers that are not divisible by 3.

-11. It can be shown (you are not required to check this) that the following
+11. (Optional) It can be shown (you are not required to check this) that the following
     sequence:

     $$x_{n+1}=\frac{x_n + K / x_{n}}{2}$$